AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 >
 >Encrypt access and refresh tokens if you store them in a database.

-### Step 1: Request API Access
+### Step 1: Request [!DNL API] Access

 Contact your Partner Solutions manager.
-They will provide you with an [!UICONTROL API] client ID and secret.
-The ID and secret authenticate you to the [!UICONTROL API].
+They will provide you with an [!DNL API] client ID and secret.
+The ID and secret authenticate you to the [!DNL API].

-Note: If you'd like to receive a refresh token, specify that when you request [!UICONTROL API] access.
+Note: If you'd like to receive a refresh token, specify that when you request [!DNL API] access.

 ### Step 2: Request the Token